-I don't remember having many severe headaches after sparring.
+As a boxer, I don't remember having many severe headaches after sparring.
 The punches hurt and would make me dizzy sometimes, but I never had three-day migraines due to sparring.

-In boxing, most of the head shots are taken in the face while in football, the hardest helmet-to-helmet shots are absorbed at the top and sides of the head, perhaps closer to the brain.
+In boxing, most of the head shots are taken in the face while in football, the hardest helmet-to-helmet shots are absorbed at the top and sides of the head, perhaps closer to the brain?

 Also, the impact from a helmet-to-helmet collision covers more area of the head than that of a boxing glove which is much smaller (and softer) than a football helmet.